metamn/react-mui/README.md

 A minimalist approach can reduce all above problems and offer _best practices_:

 1. For content, Grid and Card should be well enough.
 Try to avoid Paper, Box.
-2. For non-content and _special_ elements not lited on MUI you can find a good selection of custom components here.
+2. For non-content and _special_ elements not listed on MUI you can find a good selection of custom components here.
 Please add yours, too.

 ### 2. Don't write CSS by hand